The Ultimate Guide on How to Open a Gym or Studio

 - automation of marketing campaigns

-The a custom report function is critical.
+A custom report function is critical.
 All packages have specific reports programmed into the software, but situations will arise where you will want the ability to create unique reports.

 Test the software prior to investing in it by registering for a free trial.